 Writers on Mondays is a stimulating way to start the working week – and it's free!

-Writers on Mondays 2013 is hosted by the Museum of New Zealand Te Papa Tongarewa, with additional support from Circa Theatre.
-Janice Galloway's visit to New Zealand was made possible by the support of the Melbourne Writer's Festival.
+Writers on Mondays is hosted by the Museum of New Zealand Te Papa Tongarewa.
+In 2013 we received additional hositing support from Circa Theatre.
+Janice Galloway's 2013 visit to New Zealand was made possible by the support of the Melbourne Writer's Festival.

 Admission is free, all welcome.
 Please note that no food may be taken onto the Te Papa Marae.